-"The only occasional down side is the curfew, but this negative is made up for by being able to cook with friends in the kitchens, have guests, internet access, and one's one private space to retreat to every night."
+"The only occasional down side is the curfew, but this negative is made up for by being able to cook with friends in the kitchens, have guests, internet access, and one's own private space to retreat to every night."

-1:30am curfew when going at night.
+1:30am curfew when going out at night.
 Main entrance is reopened at 6am.
 However, no curfew Friday or Saturday evenings.